psrc/psrc.github.io/_posts/2022-05-11-Asian-Pacific-Islander.md

 make choices, but allow flexibility so that I could build some level of understanding.

-On the working earnings charts, I reported the margins of error to help people see that many of the groups are not statistically significantly different, but the overall there is very clearly a wide gap across groups.
+On the working earnings charts, I reported the margins of error to show that overall there is very clearly a wide gap in working earnings across groups.
 Unfortunately, I have found that with even with an educated audience the error bars often do not communicate this variation.
 By reporting the results, I'm accepting the fact that the statistical